 One warning before you begin.
 Raspberries are thorny, sticky plants.
-When pruning ever-bearing raspberries you should wear heavy gloves, long sleeves and eye protection!
-Without it you will be pulling thorns and healing scratches for weeks afterwards!
+When pruning ever-bearing raspberries you should wear heavy gloves, long sleeves, and eye protection!
+Without it, you will be pulling thorns and healing scratches for weeks afterward!

 Pruning Everbearing Raspberries for 2 crops

 The first year your raspberry patch is fully established you will notice that fruit production always begins at the tip of the cane and works it’s way down the cane towards the base.
 Once a cane has produced fruit on the end of the cane there will be no more production on that part of the cane, in fact, it will often die off.